digao-dalpiaz/Dam/README.md

 function CaptureErrorMsg: String; //get current error message
 ```

-These methods are available globally, at unit `DamUnit` or at unit name you have specifyed in the DamUnitName property.
+These methods are available globally, at unit `DamUnit` or at unit name you have specified in the DamUnitName property.

 You can show quick messages directly on the code, just typing the messages and parameters you like.